jamesyoung-15/SudoOpsCode/README.md

 # SudoOpsCode

 Basically Leetcode for Linux admin.
 Platform for solving Linux/DevOps challenges inside Docker containers on the web browser.
-Done for course project for METCS602.

-Uses NodeJS + Express in backend w/ Docker containers for terminal environments.
+Frontend uses React + Vite + TS + CSS.

+Backend uses Node + Express to manage challenge sessions, Docker containers, and user progress.
+SQLite used for database to store user info and Docker for providing isolated Linux environments for each challenge session, interacted through websockets.

 ## Preview